Visa Bulletin Predictions

 F4 Brothers and Sisters of Adult U.S. Citizens: 65,000, plus any numbers not required by first three preferences.

-These visa bulletin predictions are estimates based on recent movement in the employment-based categories and should not be relied upon as legal advice.
+These visa bulletin predictions are estimates based on recent movements in the employment-based categories and should not be relied upon as legal advice.

 EB-1 Priority Workers